 6. Use a cone shaped nozzle for pump-up sprayers

 If applying your sealer with a pump-up garden type sprayer, be sure to use a cone shaped nozzle and not a fan shaped nozzle.
 The cone shape will create the most even distribution of the sealer and helps to avoid heavy overlap marks and dark stripes in the concrete.

 Another application tip when using a pump-up sprayer is to filter the sealer first with a paint strainer.
 This will keep your nozzle from clogging from clumps of sealer material.
-If you don’t have a paint strainer a coffee filter will work in a pinch.
+If you don’t have a paint strainer a large coffee filter will work in a pinch.